Specific Loss Benefits for Injured Workers in Scranton

 Many injured workers in Scranton don’t receive the full specific loss benefits they’re entitled to because these claims require different handling than typical workers’ compensation cases.
 Insurance companies frequently contest permanent injury classifications or minimize the extent of impairment to reduce their financial liability.

-The experienced Scranton workers’ compensation attorneys at Munley Law understand Scranton’s complex requirements for specific loss claims.
+The experienced Scranton workers’ compensation attorneys at Munley Law understand the complex requirements for specific loss claims in Scranton.
 Our legal team has helped countless local workers secure the full specific loss benefits they deserve for permanent workplace injuries.
 Call today for a free consultation about your specific loss claim.

-Types of Injuries That Qualify for Scranton Specific Loss Claims
+What Types of Injuries Qualify for Specific Loss Claims?

 The Pennsylvania Department of Labor has established specific compensation periods for different permanent injuries.
 For instance, the loss of a hand generally qualifies for 335 weeks of benefits, while losing a foot typically qualifies for 250 weeks.
 Loss of vision in one eye usually warrants 275 weeks of compensation, and serious facial disfigurement may qualify for up to 275 weeks.

-Your specific compensation amount is calculated as a percentage of your pre-injury average weekly wage, with consideration for the nature and extent of your permanent injury.
+Your specific compensation amount is calculated as a percentage of your pre-injury average weekly wage up to a maximum of $1,394.00 in 2026, with consideration for the nature and extent of your permanent injury.
 This specialized calculation differs from standard temporary disability benefits.

 Examples of Specific Loss Calculations in Scranton Workplace Injuries

-If a manufacturing worker in Scranton suffers an injury resulting in the loss of an index finger, Pennsylvania law provides for 50 weeks of benefits.
+If a manufacturing worker in Scranton suffers an injury resulting in the loss of an index finger, they will receive specific loss benefits for 50 weeks.
 With an average weekly wage of $800 and a compensation rate of $533 (two-thirds of the average weekly wage), this worker would receive approximately $26,650 for the specific loss.

-The calculation becomes more significant for more extensive injuries, such as the loss of a hand.
+The calculation becomes more significant for more severe injuries, such as losing a hand.
 With the same average weekly wage, 335 weeks of benefits would result in compensation of approximately $178,555, regardless of whether the worker returns to employment.

 Specific loss claims involve unique challenges, distinguishing them from standard workers’ compensation cases.
 Insurance companies frequently contest the permanent classification of injuries or argue about the extent of loss of use, making these claims particularly challenging without proper representation.